Reflection and Wrap-Up: Leadership in RPGs and Project Management

 Conflict Resolution and Decision-Making

-• How did the team handle differing opinions about how to solve a puzzle, defeat an enemy, or decide the crown's fate?
+• Were there moments of disagreement or conflict within the group?
+If so, how were these resolved? • How did the team handle differing opinions about how to solve a puzzle, defeat an enemy, or decide the crown's fate?
 Was conflict constructive or did it create obstacles?

 This reflects stakeholder management and the importance of resolving conflicts in projects while balancing team input and maintaining alignment on goals.